MrMobbi/ft_malloc/README.md

 the system will immediately **munmap** the memory using `munmap`.
 However, if the chunk is part of a `small` or `tiny` heap, the heap is resized, and the allocator checks all chunks within the heap.
 If no chunks remain in use (`E_IN_USE`), the entire heap is unmapped from memory.

+### 3.6 Show Alloc Memory

+The `show_alloc_mem` function iterates through all the heaps and displays the current state of memory allocation, providing a clear overview of how memory is being managed, including details about allocated and free chunks.